 What is a Cross-Professional Supervision?

 The term ‘cross-professional supervision’ was first coined by Dr. Geraldine Holton.
 She devised and delivered Ireland’s first masters programme in supervisory practice and it was this unique training programme, that comprised of participants from across the helping professions, that provided the research ground, for more than a decade, for the development of a generic and integrative model of supervision which she later termed ‘cross-professional supervision’.
 Practitioners from across a variety of helping professions, including practitioners from healthcare, social work, counselling/psychotherapy, psychology, education, leadership, security work, spiritual practitioners, complimentary therapy and carers, participated in a learning group, in a training that would equip them to work as supervisors across professions.
 This was very innovative at a time when uni-professional supervision was the norm and has contributed to the recognition of supervision as a profession ‘in its own right’ with a set of tasks and skills that are transferable across professions.
 Research was conducted on this learning group out of which the cross-professional approach and Wisdom Model™ developed.

 What is the Wisdom Model for Clinical Supervision?

 Dr. Holton builds on the work of Dr. Michael Carrol, Dr. Maureen Conroy and Dr. Tobin Hart among others, to develop a theoretically and technically integrative and generic model, rooted in transformational learning theory, different ways of knowing, contemplative psychology and reflexivity.
-Theory and practice is brought together in the core principles of Collaborative, Contemplative, Creative and Compassionate, all of which focus on a way of being as a supervisor and these comprise the key elements of the approach and the model that honours the wisdom generated in the supervisory relationship and names the ‘wisdom task’ as an additional task for attention in supervision which deals with what might be referred to as the ‘soul space’.
+Theory and practice is brought together in the core principles of the Wisdom Model™ of Collaborative, Contemplative, Creative and Compassionate, all of which focus on a way of being as a supervisor.
+These comprise the key elements of the Cross-Professional approach and the Wisdom Model™ for clinical supervision, that honours the wisdom generated in the supervisory relationship and names the ‘wisdom task’ as an additional task for attention in supervision which deals with what might be referred to as the ‘soul space’.

 - Supervision Models.
 Approaches, Theories and Frameworks